 However, in school, in most cases, a teacher reads to a group of children rather than to a single child.
 The shared reading model allows a group of children to experience many of the benefits that are part of storybook reading done for one or two children at home (Ferreiro & Teberosky, 1982; Schickendanz, 1978).
 The shared reading model often uses oversized books (referred to as big books) with enlarged print and illustrations.
 Repeated Readings In the shared reading model there are multiple readings of the books over several days.
 Purposes for Rereading The repeated readings of the same story serve various purposes.
 Cloze Procedure.
 ThreeCueingSystems-detail.
 Literacy Reference - Concepts of Print.
 Concepts of Print What are Concepts of Print?

 Concepts about print include awareness that: print carries a message; there are conventions of print such as directionality (left to right, top to bottom), differences between letters and words, distinctions between upper and lower case, punctuation; and books have some common characteristics (Sutherland 2000).
 Basically, concepts of print are the understanding of how print and text “work”; how books and other written words function to create meaning, and it includes an understanding of writing conventions such as punctuation and capitalization, among other concepts as well.

 Concepts of print include things such as: (Duke, 2008) Also related to concepts of print is the alphabetic principle, the idea that words are composed of letters, and letters represent the sounds we make when we say words.
-Why are they important?
+By putting the same letters into different order, we can make different words (Bennet-Armistead et. al., 2005) Why are they important?
+Development.
 Iri.